petioptrv/bot-letter/README.md

 the backend will generate a newsletter based on the user's preferences and send it to the user's email.
 The articles constituting the newsletter will be summarized for the user's convenience.

+## Viability Analysis

+The project's cost was evaluated by implementing two different approaches to constructing each newsletter issue.

+Both approaches used ChatGPT-4 turbo as language model.

+The first approach was to start by retrieving the top X relevant articles and, one by one, checking if the article is relevant to the user's newsletter description (one ChatGPT query), and if it is redundant with any of the articles already added to the current issue (one query per existing article) until we get a total of Y articles for the current newsletter.

+Via experimental testing and metrics tracking, with X = 10 and Y = 5, it was determined that this approach yielded fairly good quality newsletter issues (few, but not zero, redundant articles), but the cost was an average of 0.30 USD per issue.
+If a newsletter is delivered 5 days / week, this is about 5 * 4 * 0.30 = 6 USD / month for a single newsletter.

+The second approach involved retrieving the top X relevant articles and then, in one ChatGPT query, asking which ones are relevant and which ones are redundant.
+This approach was cost-effective at an average of 0.10 USD per issue, but it was far from acceptable in terms of issue quality—many redundant articles were included in the issues.

+Other static costs across approaches and across issues are:
+- NewsData subscription
+- AWS costs
+- Domain name costs

+The cost of embeddings was negligible and it is the same for both approaches.
+It will be lowered further by an increase in user base as summaries are cached and re-used next time an article is retrieved as relevant to a particular newsletter description.

 ## Technologies Used

 - Frontend